-- Assists student-athletes looking to play competitively at the collegiate level in the process of recruitment.
+- Assist student-athletes looking to play competitively at the collegiate level in the process of recruitment

-5 years experience as a head/assistant volleyball coach.
+5 years experience as a head/assistant basketball coach.

 Miss Porter’s School is committed to the principles of equal employment opportunity and a work environment free of discrimination and harassment.
 We seek to promote diversity through our programs and hiring.